Slamboree '94: A Legends' Reunion: Event

 Prior to the pay-per-view portion of the show WCW introduced a group of "legends" to the crowd: Ole Anderson, Penny Banner, Red Bastien, Tully Blanchard, The Crusher, Don Curtis, Terry Funk, Verne Gagne, Hard Boiled Haggerty, Larry Hennig, Killer Kowalski, Ernie Ladd, Wahoo McDaniel, Angelo Mosca, Harley Race, Ray Stevens, Lou Thesz, Johnny Weaver, Mr. Wrestling II, and Tommy Young.
 Later in the night The Assassin, Ole Anderson, Harley Race, Ernie Ladd, The Crusher, and Dick the Bruiser were inducted into the WCW Hall of Fame.

 Cactus Jack replaced an injured Dave Sullivan in the WCW World Tag Team Championship match.
 Big Van Vader was originally scheduled to wrestle Rick Rude, but Rude had to be replaced by Sting as Rude had suffered a career-ending back injury in Japan, in a match against Sting.

 This was also the final WCW pay per view where the traditional entrance ramp way connected to the ring was used.
-Although it was brought back again at Slamboree 2000.
+Although it was brought back again at Slamboree 2000, this was also the final WCW pay per view before the arrival of Hulk Hogan.

-This was Barry Windham's last WCW appearance until 1998, after this event, he originally was supposed to return to the WWF and join Ted DiBiase's Million Dollar Corporation alongside his brother in-law Mike Rotunda (as Irwin R. Schyster) as "The New Money Inc." but Windham suffered a knee injury during his match with Ric Flair at this event which prevented him from going back to the WWF.
+This was Barry Windham's final WCW appearance until 1998, after this event, he originally was supposed to return to the World Wrestling Federation and join Ted DiBiase's Million Dollar Corporation alongside his brother in-law Mike Rotunda (as Irwin R. Schyster) as "The New Money Inc." but suffered a knee injury during his match with Ric Flair at this event which prevented him from going back to the WWF.